-- Step therapy is a practice used by insurers that requires people with arthritis to try lower-cost medications before allowing more expensive treatments, despite a physician’s recommendation
+- Step therapy is a practice used by insurance providers that requires people with arthritis to try lower-cost medications before allowing more expensive treatments, despite a physician’s recommendation.

-- As a result, more expensive effective drugs can only be prescribed if the cheaper drugs prove ineffective
+- As a result, drugs that are effective and more expensive can only be prescribed if the cheaper drugs prove ineffective.

-- When a person changes insurers, or a drug they are currently taking is moved to a non-preferred status, the person may be put through the step therapy process again
+- When a person changes insurance carriers, or a drug they are currently taking is moved to a non-preferred status, the person may be put through the step therapy process again.

-- Permit a physician to override the step therapy process when patients are stable on a prescribed medication
+- Permit physicians to override the step therapy process when his or her patient is stable on a prescribed medication.

-- Permit a physician to override the step therapy if the physician expects the treatment to be ineffective based on the known relevant medical characteristics of the patient and the known characteristics of the drug regimen; if patient comorbidities will cause, or will likely cause, an adverse reaction by, or physical harm to, the patient; or is not in the best interest of the patient, based on medical necessity
+- Permit physicians to override the step therapy if the physician expects the treatment to be ineffective based on the known relevant medical characteristics of the patient and the known characteristics of the drug regimen.
+For example, if patient comorbidities will cause, or will likely cause, an adverse reaction by, or physical harm to, the patient; or is not in the best interest of the patient, based on medical necessity.

-- In circumstances where a patient is changing health insurance plans, the new plan may not require the person to repeat step therapy that was completed under a prior plan
+- In circumstances where a patient is changing health insurance plans, the new plan may not require the person to repeat step therapy that was already completed under a prior plan.

-- At the federal level, Representatives Brad Wenstrup (R-OH) and Raul Ruiz (D-CA) introduced the Safe Step Act of 2019 (H.R.
-2279).
-The bill mirrors model state legislation and applies to employer-sponsored health plans
+- At the federal level, Representatives Raul Ruiz (D-CA) and Brad Wenstrup (R-OH) introduced the Safe Step Act (H.R.2279).
+The bill mirrors model state legislation and applies to employer-sponsored health plans.

 Have you experienced this in your care journey?Share Today